Mirjam Bikker

-Mirjam Hannah Bikker (born 8 September 1982) is a Dutch politician who has served as a member of the House of Representatives since 2021.
-A member of the Christian Union (CU), she was previously elected to the municipal council of Utrecht in 2006 and Senate in 2015.
+Mirjam Hannah Bikker (born 8 September 1982) is a Dutch politician who has served as the leader of the Christian Union since January 2023.
+She is also a member of the House of Representatives since 2021.
+She was previously elected to the municipal council of Utrecht in 2006 and Senate in 2015.

 Biography

 Bikker grew up in Moordrecht and Nunspeet; she attended her secondary education in Elburg.
 She studied law at Utrecht University and specialised in constitutional and administrative law.
 As a student she was also chairwoman of Sola Scriptura, a local student society belonging to the Reformed CSFR.

 From 2006 to 2013, she was a member of the municipal council of the city of Utrecht, as well as also group chairwoman.
 In 2007, she received national attention by protesting against a woman in a golden bikini on a big poster in the centre of Utrecht.
 From 2008 to 2010 and again from 2013 to 2015, she was a policy assistant to the Christian Union group in the House of Representatives.
 In 2015, she joined the Senate.
 In 2019, she became group chairwoman, succeeding Roel Kuiper.

-In 2021, she was elected to the House of Representatives.
-She was mentioned as a potential minister in the formation phase of the Fourth Rutte cabinet.